 Neutering can be a dilemma for pet owners, but it doesn’t have to be.
-Here are a few facts about neutering which might help you make up your mind about whether to neuter your dog or cat.
+Here are a few facts about neutering which might help you make up your mind about neutering your dog or cat.

 1.Neutering will not change your pet’s personality.
-By the time we neuter animals, the testosterone has already created permanent changes in the brain structure of your pet.
+By the time we neuter animals, testosterone has already created permanent changes in your pet’s brain structure.
 Your pet’s identity as a male is firmly established.
 No matter what happens to his sexual organs, your pet can be equally affectionate, engaged, laid-back, or aggressive (except for dog-on-dog aggression, which neutering does lower).

 2. Neutering may improve your pet’s health in the long term.
-Many diseases of the genital and urinary system are practically unheard of in neutered males.
-The primary example of this is testicular tumors – you can’t have a tumor in a testicle which has been long-removed!
+Many genital and urinary system diseases are practically unheard of in neutered males.
+The primary example of this is testicular tumors – you can’t have a tumor in a testicle that has been long-removed!
 It’s also unlikely that a neutered male would develop prostatic hyperplasia (enlargement), prostatic infections, perianal tumors, perineal hernias, and prostatic cysts.
 For all of these diseases (which tend to occur later in life), the first treatment is neutering.